-The experiences listed below have been selected because they are skills essential to the learning process and the faculty believes that realistic practice is essential for optimum learning.
+The experiences listed below have been selected because they are skills essential to the learning process, and the faculty believes that realistic practice is essential for optimum learning.
 Participation will enhance the learning process and the acquisition of technical skills.
-An alternative experience may not provide as realistic an opportunity to practice and therefore may result in less effective learning.
+An alternative experience may not provide as realistic an opportunity to practice, resulting in less effective learning.
 Specific benefits are listed below.